michael2012z/BitBible/markdown/KJV/files/Ps.md

 5. His glory is great in thy salvation: honour and majesty hast thou laid upon him.

-6. For thou hast made him most blessed for ever: thou hast made him exceeding glad with thy countenance.made him most…: Heb. set him to be blessingsmade him exceeding…: Heb. make him glad with joy
+6. For thou hast made him most blessed for ever: thou hast made him exceeding glad with thy countenance.

 7. For the king trusteth in the Lord, and through the mercy of the most High he shall not be moved.